 Let’s get to your team, because let’s face it, that’s where the kicker is.

-And it’s your job as an emotionally intelligent leader to make sure that doesn’t happen.
+And it’s your job as an emotionally intelligent leader to communicate at an emotional level, and make sure that doesn’t happen.

 And I mean it both from a professional and a personal perspective.